The US spent trillions trying to remake the Middle East. Trump's strike may have undone it all

-(CNN)Even before any retaliation from Iran against the US for its killing of top general Qasem Soleimani, the backlash from the Trump Administration's Middle East policy is clear, present and dangerous.
+(CNN)Even before any retaliation from Iran against the US for its killing of top general Qasem Soleimani, the backlash from the Trump administration's Middle East policy is clear, present and dangerous.

 You can trace this new era of instability and the possibility of a new Middle East war to President Donald Trump's demand for a better nuclear deal with Iran, one that sought to curb its regional power, and severe sanctions to speed up regime change.